Keparoo/kepweb/README.md

 - Video filename project
 - Create page for each project
 - Create more project screenshots
-- Include website design portfolio
+- Link to website design portfolio
 - Link to WebToSmart
 - Analytics
 - Create Blog page